ArenKDesai/Aren-s-Notes/botany lec.md

 ## Review
-The stem often takes a pattern in the middle of a large
+The stem often takes a pattern in the middle of a large pool of